mbasaglia/mini-app-events/docs/installation/basic.md

 The values for `api-id` and `api-hash` can be obtained from <https://my.telegram.org/apps>.

 `url` should be the public URL of your mini app, the same you specified on BotFather.

+`media-url` is the URL that serves images for the events.

 `short-name` is the app short name that you set on BotFather with `/newapp`.